-We thrive working with established U.S. nonprofits that have (or have recently completed) strategic plans, are thoughtful about personnel transitions, and remain curious about trying new approaches.
-Our sweet spot is organizations with 0-5 full-time staff members and annual budgets of $450,000 or more.
+We thrive working with established U.S. nonprofits that have (or have recently completed) strategic plans, and are curious about trying fresh approaches to fundraising.
+We work with organizations across budget sizes: our coaching services support smaller nonprofits building internal fundraising capacity, while our fractional fundraising and HR consulting are best for organizations with budgets of $500,000 or more.
 For mid-sized and larger organizations, we particularly enjoy collaborating with development or advancement departments and their leaders.
 We're not a great fit for startups still figuring out their mission - we shine most when helping established organizations magnify their impact through better fundraising.

 The ideal relationship feels like a true partnership.
 Our clients appreciate our direct communication style (we're candid but kind!), responsive availability, and commitment to their mission.
 We measure success by whether you're raising more money with less stress.
 You'll know you've made the right choice when you find yourself actually looking forward to our strategy sessions instead of dreading fundraising conversations.
 We prioritize finding the right fit through initial consultations before any commitment, because life's too short for consulting relationships that don't click.